 The UAE is preparing for a major shift in how people move between its cities.
-Etihad Rail releases its passenger route, expected to launch in 2026, that will connect Abu Dhabi, Dubai and Fujairah by train for the first time.
-The project is designed to shorten travel times, reduce pressure on highways and create new travel patterns across the country.
+Etihad Rail releases its passenger route, expected to launch in 2026, that will connect Abu Dhabi, Dubai, Sharjah and Fujairah by train for the first time.
+The high-speed train project is designed to shorten travel times between 11 cities and regions, reduce pressure on highways and create new travel patterns across the country.

 Leave behind the heavy traffic and mindless waiting for hours on the end!
 Announced in early 2025, the Etihad Rail will travel at the speed of 200km/h and can accommodate up to 400 passengers.